kehantan/labbook/docs/buffers_solutions/mtt_stock.rst

 #.
 Add 10 mL of distilled water in to the centrifuge tube.

     * We can use either distilled water or PBS to dissolve MTT powder.
+    * If prepare using PBS it is advisable to prepare in a biosafety cabinet under sterile environment.

 #.
 Vortex the solution until MTT is completely dissolve.